 During this workshop many shooting locations will be just beyond the parking lot, many will involve rock scrambling and a few during part 2 will involve carriage road hiking and some elevation gain.
 The hiking may deemed vigorous activity or light activity based upon one's condition.
 Trail hiking surfaces and those beyond the parking lot are generally uneven, hiking boots are recommended.
 Our longest trail is less than 1 mile each way.
 One doesn't have to be in tip-top shape, but a participant's enjoyment will be enhanced by good health and preparation.
 Please consult with your doctor before attending our workshop.

 Be prepared for possible temperature extremes and sudden changes in weather.
 Be aware that mornings can be very chilly.
 Often we will be out in darkness before sunrise and after sunset, please bring a flashlight.
 We plan to arrive at our morning location each day around 6:00 A.M.
 Sunset is approximately 6:05 P.M.

 Equipment Recommendations: Bring all camera equipment including the camera's manual.
 We recommend using a polarizing filter with many photographs on this workshop.
 Andy now combines images of various exposures in post processing.
 Andy will be happy to teach participants his field and post processing techniques (part 2) for doing so (requires a cable release with some cameras).

 A lens range from 18mm to 400mm after the lens multiplication factor is recommended.
 However, we think participants should bring their entire range of lenses.
 To blur wave action into a mist, bring a 6 stop or higher neutral density filter, this filter can be the screw on type.
-Note: I highly recommend this filter when shooting coastal scenes.
+Note: Andy highly recommend this filter when shooting coastal scenes.
 It allows one to create compelling, longer exposure photographs.
 If bringing this filter, also bring a cable release.
 Note: Many variable ND filters have issues with banding and differential darkening, Andy does not recommend using variable ND filters.
 Bring lots of memory, 64 to 128 gig if downloading and formatting cards for reuse.
 32 to 64 gig per day if not formatting and reusing cards.